Leek Town F.C.: Colours and crest

 Leek's home colours have traditionally been all blue, and their away colours all yellow, both colours which reflect the town's coat of arms, which is predominantly blue and gold.
-The club has also used a blue and white kit similar to that of Blackburn Rovers, and away kits in other colours such as red and black, or lime green.
-The team's shirts were sponsored for a number of years by butter manufacturer Kerrygold, whose headquarters are in the town.
+More recently the club has used a blue and white kit similar to that of Blackburn Rovers, and away kits in other colours such lime green, or bright orange.

 The club's crest features a garb and a Staffordshire knot, both of which are elements of the town's arms, as well as a caduceus, a symbol which appears on token coins issued in Leek in the 18th century.

 Stadium and supporters

 Harrison Park lies on the outskirts of Leek and has been the team's home since 1948, when the club purchased what was then called Hamil Park for £1,250.
 Changing rooms were constructed in the 1950s (previously the players had been obliged to change in a nearby pub), along with the first covered accommodation for spectators, and floodlights (which had previously belonged to the defunct Rugby Town) were erected in 1972, soon after which the stadium was renamed Harrison Park after former club chairman Geoff Harrison.
 In 1998 the ground was flooded when a nearby reservoir overflowed and the river which runs alongside the ground burst its banks.
+The ground was renamed to the F Ball Community Stadium, following the change of surface from grass to ATP in 2021.

 The ground has a capacity of 3,600 spectators, with 625 seats.
 There is a clubhouse for the use of supporters as well as a club shop.
 The highest attendance figure recorded at Harrison Park came when the club played near-neighbours Macclesfield Town in an FA Cup 2nd qualifying round match in the 1973–74 season in front of a crowd of 3,512.
 When Leek played in the Conference National, the average home attendance was around 600.
 Since the club dropped from that level, attendances have been more modest; in the 2018–19 season Leek's average attendance was 351.

+The Clubs home attendance has continued to improve since covid, with semi elite football becoming more and more popular, with average home attendances being an average of 600.
+Leek experienced its two biggest home crowds in the last 30 years against Macclesfield in 2023 and 2025, both being in excess of 2,000.